dehamzah/blog/content/about.md

 Hi 👋🏼

-I'm a senior software engineer focused on fullstack development, platform engineering, and developer experience.
+I'm a software engineer focused on fullstack development, platform engineering, and developer experience.
 I enjoy building tools and systems that empower other developers—ranging from internal platforms and cloud automation to developer portals and productivity bots.

 I’ve led initiatives to modernize tech stacks, improve CI/CD pipelines, and optimize cloud costs with smart tagging strategies.
 I work with technologies like JavaScript/TypeScript, React, Node.js, Flutter, and cloud infrastructure (AWS/GCP), and I'm passionate about clean architecture, performance, and developer-first solutions.